Interdependent Effects of Preload, Afterload and Inotropy on Ventricular Pressure-Volume Loops

 Interdependent Effects of Changes in Afterload

 If afterload is increased (e.g., increasing aortic pressure by increasing systemic vascular resistance; red loop in figure), the stroke volume is reduced and the end-systolic volume increased.
-The increased end-systolic volume, however, leads to a secondary increase in end-diastolic volume because more blood is left inside the ventricle following ejection and this extra blood is added to the venous return, thereby increasing ventricular filling.
+The increased end-systolic volume, however, leads to a secondary increase in end-diastolic volume because more blood is left inside the ventricle following ejection and this extra blood is added to the venous return, increasing ventricular filling.
 This secondary increase in preload enables the ventricle to contract with greater force (Frank-Starling mechanism), which partially offsets the reduction in stroke volume caused by the initial increase in afterload.
-Consequently, in a normal heart, changes in aortic pressure have relatively little affect on stroke volume.
+Consequently, in a normal heart, changes in aortic pressure have relatively little effect on stroke volume.
 However, in heart failure patients in which the end-diastolic volume is already maximal, an increase in aortic pressure may lead to a significant reduction in stroke volume.
-If afterload (aortic pressure) is reduced (green loop in figure), the opposite changes occur - stroke volume increases due to the decrease in end-systolic volume, accompanied by a smaller reduction in end-diastolic volume.
+If afterload (aortic pressure) is reduced (green loop in figure), the opposite changes occur - stroke volume increases because of the decrease in end-systolic volume, accompanied by a smaller reduction in end-diastolic volume.
 This is the basis for giving an arterial dilator to enhance cardiac output in heart failure patients.